moby/moby/contrib/man/md/docker-tag.1.md

 IMAGE [REGISTRYHOST/][USERNAME/]NAME[:TAG]

 # DESCRIPTION
-This will tag an image in the repository.
+This will rename an image in the repository.
+"Tag" is this context means the entire image name including the optional TAG after the ':'.

 # "OPTIONS"
 **-f**, **--force**=*true*|*false*